 For the first few days after surgery, you may have a dressing over your wound(s).
 The nurses will check your wound regularly to make sure it is healing well.
 You will usually have stitches that dissolve.
-But if you need to have any stitches or staples removed, these can be taken out after 10 days (or about 3 weeks if you had a liver transplant).
+But if you need to have any stitches or staples removed, these can be taken out after 10 days.
 A nurse can do this in your own home or at your GP surgery.

 Always tell your doctor if your wound becomes hot, painful or starts to leak fluid.
+These are possible signs of infection.